 Zaleha Kadir Olpin, Masterchef UK Season 14 finalist and celebrated Malaysian-born celebrity chef has proven that no one can break her steely resolve and passion for cooking.
-Wait, you don’t know who she is?
-Read all about her in our exclusive interview with her here.

 The Welcoming Heat of Solok Lada

 Solok lada is such a simple dish to make but when paired with the proper main, it can really turn an average dish into something mind-blowing.
 With a simple stuffing of fish paste and spiced grated coconut, it doesn’t take long for you to prepare and enjoy.

 - 1 cup (250ml) of coconut milk

 - 250g of basa, Spanish Mackerel or cod fillet

 - 3 shallots, peeled and finely chopped

 - 1 teaspoon of lime juice